-At the time of preparing the 2024/25 Budget there are no specific projects planned for flexible use of capital receipts.
-This will be kept under review and any new proposals will need to be presented to Council for approval.
+At the time of preparing the 2024/25 Budget there are no specific projects planned for flexible use of capital receipts included in the Capital Programme.
+However, the Addendum on page 193 sets out information regarding the potential use of this flexibility subject to agreement with Government of a SEND Safety Valve plan.
+This will be kept under review pending such an agreement with the Flexible Use of Receipts Strategy being updated for this and any other new proposals being presented to Council for approval.